Star TV (Turkey): History

 Star TV aired many world-known series for the first time in Turkey.
 Among them were The A-Team, Magnum, P.I.
 Simon & Simon, MacGyver, Days of Our Lives, M*A*S*H, Lassie, Murphy Brown, Perfect Strangers, Dragnet, Charles in Charge, The Jeffersons, Twin Peaks, Married... with Children, The Bold and the Beautiful, General Hospital, All My Children, Santa Barbara, Another World, Dallas, 21 Jump Street, Miami Vice, The Equalizer, Star Trek: The Next Generation, Wiseguy, Leave It to Beaver, Hunter, Who's the Boss?, Gimme a Break!, Murder, She Wrote, Mission: Impossible, Time Trax, Out of This World and Airwolf.
+The biggest event in its test phase was the acquisition of the broadcast rights of the Turkish league, with the special Turkish Cup match between Galatasaray and Fenerbahçe on 4 August.
+This infuriated TRT, which up until then, was against the establishment of a private television channel.
+The state broadcaster appealed to close the channel, allegedly because it violated its broadcasting monopoly.
+Magic Box initiated a full-page campaign in newspapers, saying that its Magic Box Star 1 channel had "nothing to do with transmitters and relayers", and that its broadcast was done entirely on satellite.
+To combat the five TRT channels, on 6 October 1990, the channel made counter-programming with foreign series and music videos.